Kong/kong/CONTRIBUTING.md

 by opening an Enterprise support ticket on [https://support.konghq.com](https://support.konghq.com/).

-If you are experiencing a P1 issue, please call at the [24/7 Enterprise Support phone line](https://support.konghq.com/hc/en-us/articles/115004921808-Telephone-Support) for immediate assistance, as published in the Customer Success Reference Guide.
+If you are experiencing a P1 issue, please call the [24/7 Enterprise Support phone line](https://support.konghq.com/hc/en-us/articles/115004921808-Telephone-Support) for immediate assistance, as published in the Customer Success Reference Guide.

-If you are interested in becoming a Kong Enterprise customer, please to visit https://konghq.com/kong-enterprise-edition/ or contact us at [sales@konghq.com](mailto:sales@konghq.com).
+If you are interested in becoming a Kong Enterprise customer, please visit https://konghq.com/kong-enterprise-edition/ or contact us at [sales@konghq.com](mailto:sales@konghq.com).